novicecoder205/Restaurant-Orders-SQL-analysis/README.md

 .
 How many Italian dishes are on the menu?
 What are the least and most expensives Italian dishes on the menu?

 .
 How many dishes are in each category?
 What is the average dish price within each category?

+***Part 2: Exploring the Orders Table.***

+.
+View the order_details table.
+What is the date range of the table?

+.
+How many orders were made within this date range?
+How many items were ordered within this date range?

+.
+Which orders had the most number of items?

+.
+How many orders had more than 12 items?